 Lake Arenal is the largest is Costa Rica, and was once renowned for guapote, mojarra, and the area version of the piranha—the machaca.
 Unfortunately, like many of Costa Rica’s fisheries it’s been devastated by local practices of putting anything bigger than 4″ on the dinner table and anything over 8″ on a restaurant menu.
 Lago Chato on the northeast end Arenal was protected by a private reserve until mid 2015 and supports a healthy population.
 It recently opened to the public so if you want to try tropical lake fishing get there in the next year or so.

-Most people (including most long time residents) take some convincing when we tell them there’s trout fishing in Costa Rica.
+Most people take some convincing when we tell them there are trout fishing in Costa Rica.

 We’ve seen trout in streams near the refugios below the peak of Chirripó Grande, in Tapanti National Park and in the Río Savegre (see photo above) in the valley below San Gerardo de Dota.